 Table 4 displays results for workers that are remunerated with a monthly salary.
 The earnings and wage effects are shown for the full sample of salaried workers (first row), for those who receive extra payments (second row), for workers with extra payments in the private sector (third row), and for those with extra payments and overtime pay in the private sector (fourth row).
 As in the sample of hourly paid workers above, none of the hourly wage measures seems to react to the business cycle in any of the four sub-samples.
 The coefficients on the change in unemployment are of neither economic nor statistical significance.
 Likewise, workers in the full sample of salaried workers and in the sample of workers with extra payments did not have procyclical earnings.
 However, when workers employed in the public sector are omitted, a statistically significant procyclical effect is found for monthly earnings including overtime and extra payments.
 This procyclicality is even more pronounced when the estimates are restricted to employees in the private sector who received overtime payments.
 Their overall earnings were reduced by about 1% as reaction to a one point increase in the unemployment rate.
+As for hourly paid workers, paid overtime of salaried workers is found to exhibit a procyclical behavior.
 The size of this earnings effect is comparable to the procyclicality of earnings found by Devereux (2001) for U.S. job stayers with a single job and with non-salary income (coefficient of -0.95, significant at the 5% level).
+The finding of Devereux (2001) that salaried workers in the U.S. earn acyclical salaries, but procyclical earnings if they receive bonuses or overtime payments, can hence be confirmed for the West German labor market.